adalvar/Hydra_Opsin_TEs/README.md

-# _Hydra_ Opsin TE Analysis
+# *Hydra* Opsin TE Analysis

-Code and analysis pipelines for investigating transposable element composition surrounding *Hydra* opsin genes.
+Code and analysis pipelines used to characterize transposable element (TE) composition surrounding opsin genes across multiple *Hydra* genomes.

+---

 # Overview

-This repository contains the scripts and workflow used to characterize transposable element (TE) composition surrounding opsin genes in multiple *Hydra* genomes.
+This repository contains the scripts and workflow used to characterize transposable element composition surrounding opsin genes in multiple *Hydra* species.
+The pipeline includes repeat annotation, generation of genomic feature files, calculation of TE coverage surrounding opsin and background genes, mapping of phylogenetic gene names, and downstream visualization in R.

+---

 # Manuscript